silversub/terraform/setup_cli.md

 ## Configuring the provider plug-in
 {: #configure_provider}

-Because Terraform supports multiple cloud providers, you must specify IBM as your cloud provider and configure the plug-in with all required parameters for the resource or data source category that you want to use.
+Because Terraform on {{site.data.keyword.cloud_notm}} supports multiple cloud providers, you must specify IBM as your cloud provider and configure the plug-in with all required parameters for the resource or data source category that you want to use.
 {: shortdesc}

 1. Review the required [input parameters](/docs/terraform?topic=terraform-provider-reference#required-parameters) for the resource or data source category that you want to use and retrieve these parameters by using the [Supported input parameters](/docs/terraform?topic=terraform-provider-reference#provider-parameter-ov) documentation.

 2. Optional.
-Create a directory on your local machine for your Terraform project and navigate into the directory.
-This directory is used to store all Terraform configuration files, the provider configuration, and variable definitions.
+Create a directory on your local machine for your Terraform on {{site.data.keyword.cloud_notm}} project and navigate into the directory.
+This directory is used to store all Terraform on {{site.data.keyword.cloud_notm}} configuration files, the provider configuration, and variable definitions.
 If you have an existing directory that you want to use, navigate into this directory.
    ```
    mkdir myproject && cd myproject
    ```
    {: pre}

-3. Create a local Terraform variables file that is named `terraform.tfvars` to store the credentials and other input parameters that you retrieved earlier.
-When you initialize the Terraform CLI, all variables that are defined in this file are automatically loaded by Terraform and you can reference them in every Terraform configuration file in the same directory.
+3. Create a local Terraform on {{site.data.keyword.cloud_notm}} variables file that is named `terraform.tfvars` to store the credentials and other input parameters that you retrieved earlier.
+When you initialize the Terraform on {{site.data.keyword.cloud_notm}} CLI, all variables that are defined in this file are automatically loaded by Terraform on {{site.data.keyword.cloud_notm}} and you can reference them in every Terraform on {{site.data.keyword.cloud_notm}} configuration file in the same directory.

-   Because the `terraform.tfvars` file contains confidential information, do not push this file to your version control system where you store the Terraform configuration files of the resources that you want to provision.
+   Because the `terraform.tfvars` file contains confidential information, do not push this file to your version control system where you store the Terraform on {{site.data.keyword.cloud_notm}} configuration files of the resources that you want to provision.
 The `terraform.tfvars` file is meant to be on your local system only.
    {: important}

    Example `terraform.tfvars` file: